 New Boards have arrived

 First order has arrive.
 After inspection ( Boards are really nice) I noticed that one of the capacitors is not the correct voltage.
 Turns out to be my fault.
 So I ordered some new ones.
-Not sure how that happen but I put 2.5v on the 12v rails 🙁 , hoping the new ones will arrive somewhere in the next week to replace and test the boards. ( luckily I haven’t powered them yet 🙂 , they would not survive the some test 🙂 )
+Not sure how that happen but I put 2.5v on the 12v rails 🙁 , hoping the new ones will arrive somewhere in the next week to replace and test the boards. ( luckily I haven’t powered them yet 🙂 , they would not survive the smoke test 🙂 )